Manure as a Resource

-Horse manure and soil nitrogen.
 Horse manure is an abundant, locally available source of organic matter for soils.
 A major concern about horse manure is that it can cause a nitrogen deficiency when added to soils, leading to stunted, yellowed crops.
 In a study of 36 farms and stables in King County we measured nitrogen levels in horse manure (see: “♣ Horse Manure and Soil Nitrogen“).

 Water quality problems, changing herd management patterns, and increased regulation have made manure management a critical issue for dairy farmers.
 Our immediate goal is to help dairy farmers improve the use of manure to increase agronomic benefits and reduce the risk of over-application, runoff, and leaching.
 Our long-term goal is to help farmers identify chronic nutrient imbalances, and develop ways to reduce nutrient imports or increase exports.
 We have done research on 1) rate and timing of dairy slurry applications to forage grass, 2) pre-sidedress nitrate testing for corn, 3) whole-farm flows on dairies.
 Manure application rates have traditionally been based on nitrogen, but phosphorus has emerged as the nutrient of concern in many watersheds.

-♣ Manure Spreading Advisory page – Manure Application Risk Management for the Puget Sound.
+♣ Manure Spreading Advisory Page – Manure Application Risk Management for the Puget Sound.
 When can you apply manure anywhere in the Puget Sound region, given current conditions?
 Interactive, specs based on: time of year, current weather forecast for your farm, individual field conditions.

 ♣ A Horse Owner’s Guide to Good Stewardship.
 R. James, Ohio State University, good soil and water stewardship practices for horse owners.